-The plan has a list that shows which Part D prescription drugs are covered by the County of Orange Medicare Prescription Drug Plan.
+The plan has a list that shows which Part D prescription drugs are covered by the Michigan Public School Employees' Retirement System's Medicare Prescription Drug Plan.
 These lists are sometimes called formularies.
 We call ours the Drug List.
 The drugs on this list are selected with the help of a team of doctors and pharmacists and must meet requirements set by Medicare.
-The Drug List also shows any rules that restrict coverage for certain drugs.
+The Drug List also shows any additional rules that apply to certain drugs.